 The Use of Coded Political Terminology, QAnon & the "Deep State"Myth

 I have always been fascinated by "coded" political terminology and often discuss its use in my political science classes.
-It's especially relevant to understanding the Trump administration's fixation on the "deep state," but this President and his supporters didn't invent "coded" political terminology.
+It's especially relevant to understanding the Trump administration's fixation on the "deep state," but he didn't invent "coded" political terminology.

 Politicians have often used terminology that carries a "loaded" meaning which their supporters understand and which they know carries a negative connotation well beyond the words themselves.
 Often such words carry a racist message; think for example about "Willie Horton", "states' rights", and President Trump's usage of the word "thugs".
 Each has been used to convey a racist sentiment without being overtly racist.
 Some have a shelf-life like "Willy Horton", but others have endured and sometimes repackaged like "states' rights".
 Superficially, states' rights simply means that under our Constitution states can enact laws without federal interference.
 The principle, however, has often been used to justify the right to enact discriminatory laws like the South's Jim Crow statutes, bans on same-sex and interracial marriages, and, more recently, discriminatory immigration legislation in Arizona.

 Coded political terminology isn't always racist, however.
-One of the Trump administration's favorite code words is "deep state".
+One of the Trump administration's favorite code words was "deep state".
 Historically, it has its roots in a network which began after WWI in Turkey devoted to opposing communism and protecting the new Turkish Republic of Mustafa Ataturk.
 In the 1950s, the group called "derin devlet", meaning “deep state” killed off thousands of its opponents in order to protect the Republic.
-Today the term has been appropriated by Breitbart News and other right-wing news sources to support a variety of conspiracy theories having to do with shadowy figures in the federal government who oppose President Trump and his policies.
+The term was appropriated by Breitbart News and other right-wing news sources to support a variety of conspiracy theories having to do with shadowy figures in the federal government who opposed Donald Trump and his policies.

 So, is the deep state a real thing?
-No; it's a myth, but it's been used effectively by the President's supporters to convey the specter of career bureaucrats working to impede Trump's mission to clean up the "swamp" by undermining his presidency.
-They are often characterized as traitors to Trump's agenda, and, most recently, were accused of cooking up the Ukraine bribery scandal in order to bring down the President.
+No; it's a myth, but it was used effectively by the former President's supporters to convey the specter of career bureaucrats working to impede Trump's mission to clean up the "swamp" by undermining his presidency.
+They were characterized as traitors to Trump's agenda, and were accused of cooking up the Ukraine bribery scandal in order to bring down the President.

-David Rohde, A Pulitzer Prize–winning journalist, who was held captive by the Taliban for seven months in 2009, just released a new book, "In Deep: The FBI, the CIA, and the Truth about America's "Deep State." that thoroughly debunks the deep state myth, but it's unlikely to put it to rest.
+David Rohde, A Pulitzer Prize–winning journalist, who was held captive by the Taliban for seven months in 2009, released a book in 2020 titled, "In Deep: The FBI, the CIA, and the Truth about America's "Deep State." that thoroughly debunks the deep state myth, but it's unlikely to put it to rest.

-Recently, the wacky folks behind QAnon have concocted all sorts of Covid-19 conspiracy theories tied to the deep state.
+The wacky folks behind QAnon concocted all sorts of Covid-19 conspiracy theories tied to the deep state.
 QAnon is an internet phenomenon that preaches that a "deep state cabal of global elites" is responsible for much of the evil in the world.
-They believe that this cabal wants to undermine Donald Trump and they have now adapted their message to fit the coronavirus crisis.
+They believe that this cabal sought to undermine Donald Trump during the coronavirus crisis.

-And, unfortunately for America, Donald Trump may have bought into at least some of the Covid-19/deep state nonsense.
+And, unfortunately for America, Trump seems to have bought into at least some of the Covid-19/deep state nonsense.